Plumbing General

 - RAD Conversion Partners should identify in their proposed building systems scopes where a proposed approach to heating and cooling and domestic hot water repair, replacement, or conversion may allow for abandoning certain plumbing infrastructure in place.

 - RAD Conversion Partners should consider enclosing existing pipe chases.
-At minimum, existing exposed piping should be sanded and repainted.
+At a minimum, existing exposed piping should be sanded and repainted.
 Piping should be insulated where indicated for Local Law compliance and Enterprise Green Communities certification.

 Strategies